digitalclubb/lambda-esi/README.md

 The majority of other mainstream CDN providers seem to have this covered.

-For those companies and individuals that are already invested heavily in the AWS infrastructure, I've knocked up a POC to see if it was possible to use Lmabda@Edge to generate a page on the fly and to be cached for a reasonable time.
+For those companies and individuals that are already invested heavily in the AWS infrastructure, I've knocked up a POC to see if it was possible to use Lambda@Edge to generate a page on the fly and to be cached for a reasonable time.

 The general idea here is we can add a comment to our pages (`!--{{lambda.component}}-->`) and Lambda@Edge will populate them with the right component data which it will take from an S3 bucket.